-Because Everything Costs Money… Except the Park
+Because Everything Costs Money… Except the Park: Teaching Kids About Budgeting

 This summer, it feels like the only free thing left is the park.

-Movies, arcades, museums, apps, and snacks.
+Movies, arcades, museums, apps, and snacks - all come with a price tag.

 At Future Fortunes Academy, we get it.
 We’re parents navigating the same pressures: wanting to give our kids great experiences without breaking the budget.

-These moments, as hard as they can be, are opportunities.
+But here’s the good news: these moments, as hard as they can be, are opportunities.

 Start Here: Plan the Week Together

-“This is what we are going to use for our fun this week, let’s figure out what to do together.”
+“This is what we are going to use for our fun this week.
+Let’s figure out what to do together.”

 Then explore the options with them: